dotnet/docfx/Documentation/tutorial/links_and_cross_references.md

 }
 ```

-The value of `xrefMaps` could be a string or a list of strings that contain the path/url to cross reference maps.
+The value of `xref` could be a string or a list of strings that contain the path/url to cross reference maps.

 > [!Note]
 > DocFX supports reading cross reference map from a local file or a web location.
 It's recommended to deploy `xrefmap.yml` to